 Bhutan is a land where myths and magic are intertwined with the country’s history.
-Stories of dragons, garudas, and enchanted spirits are not considered as legends or fables in Bhutan, but of true historical facts.
+Stories of dragons, garudas, and enchanted spirits are not considered legends or fables in Bhutan, but true historical facts.
 One of the most notable and interesting figures in Bhutanese history is no doubt Drukpa Kunley.

-Drukpa Kunley: Who Was the Divine Madman of Bhutan?
+Who was the Divine Madman of Bhutan?

-Rather than practicing celibacy and dedicating his life and body to the Gods, Drukpa Kunley was a notorious womanizer who claimed to have slept with thousands of women during his lifetime.
+Rather than practicing celibacy and dedicating his life and body to the Gods, Drukpa Kunley was a notorious womaniser.
+He claimed to have slept with thousands of women during his lifetime.

-So what was the big fuss about the Divine Madman of Bhutan and his penis anyway?
-Apparently, Drukpa Kunley had a very unique way of “blessing” devotees and of fighting enemies.
+It is said that Drukpa Kunley had a very unique way of “blessing” devotees and fighting enemies.
 He would subdue evil spirits by leaping into the air and striking them with a thunderbolt from his magical penis.

 Kunley’s Bhutan penis was so powerful that locals awarded it a nickname – “The Thunderbolt of Flaming Wisdom”.
 In paintings, the Divine Madman of Bhutan is typically always depicted shirtless.
 He is the only Buddhist figure that is shown in this way.

-The Temple of the Divine Madman of Bhutan
+The temple of the Divine Madman of Bhutan

 The Chimi Lhakhang temple close to Punakha was built in 1499 in honor of Drukpa Kunley.
 This is actually the most visited temple in Bhutan!

 He clonked the devil dog on the head with his all-powerful Bhutan penis while shouting “Chi Mi!”
 (No dog!).
-From there, he trapped the dog’s spirit inside a stupa, and later the Chimi Lhakhang temple was built over the site of that event.
+From there, he trapped the dog’s spirit inside a stupa.
+Later the Chimi Lhakhang temple was built over the site of that event.

 Temples in Buddhist culture are places of peace and serenity.
 Chimi Lhakhang is no different and contains far fewer obscenities and penises than you may imagine.

 Blessings at Chimi Lhakhang Temple

-The Important Role of the Phallus in Bhutanese Culture
+The Phallus in Bhutanese Culture

-If you were hoping for more phalluses and eccentricities at Kunley’s Temple then don’t worry, you can find all of that in the nearby town of Wangdue Phodrang.
+If you were hoping for more phalluses and eccentricities at Kunley’s Temple then don’t worry.
+You can find all of that in the nearby town of Wangdue Phodrang.